 Administratively Determined (AD)/Casual Hire refers to individual personnel hired for emergency purposes.
 Reference the federal Interagency Incident Business Management Handbook.
-11

-13 Contract engines and crews are a resource of the host Unit dispatch center.
-The contract resources will 14 be dispatched through the host Unit.
+Contract engines and crews are a resource of the host Unit dispatch center.
+The contract resources will be dispatched through the host Unit using VIPR.

-15 16 Regional contract resources may be utilized when agency resources are insufficient to meet present and anticipated needs according to the Unit's Specific Action Guide and/or the Geographic Area Staffing 17
+Regional contract resources may be utilized when agency resources are insufficient to meet present and anticipated needs according to the Unit's Specific Action Guide and/or the Geographic Area Staffing Guide.

-19 20 Units will check the availability of agency resources (federal/state) within their GACC prior to using 21 contracted resources.
-When mobilizing contract resources, Units will utilize agency owned resources 22 first, followed by agency cooperators, national contract resources, regional contract resources, and then 23 contract resources, according to agency direction.
+Units will check the availability of agency resources (federal/state) within their GACC prior to using contracted resources.
+When mobilizing contract resources, Units will utilize agency owned resources first, followed by agency cooperators, national contract resources, regional contract resources, and then contract resources, according to agency direction.
 Requests for contract resources will follow normal dispatch procedures.